Hi, I’m Annie! →

 Instead of designing another search bar, I built a generous interface—a product that invites exploration through rich, browsable visuals.
 For audiences with little prior knowledge, discovery comes not from knowing what to ask, but from being surprised along the way.

 Did you know some orchids only release fragrance at night to lure nocturnal pollinators?
 (1)Others mimic the smell of rotting meat (2) to attract flies.
 And some can grow taller than a person.
-(3) The visualization enables exploratory discovery, making patterns in fragrance, pollinators, and scale visible across thousands of orchid records.
+(3) The visualization enables exploratory discovery, making patterns in fragrance, pollinators, and blooming characteristics visible across thousands of orchid records.

 SKETCHES AND ITERATIONSFrom Data to DiscoveryNoticing fields like on_exhibit made me wonder when visitors can see different orchids, while fragrance notes such as “jasmine (at night)” prompted questions about why orchids release scent—leading to Iteration II’s exploration of fragrance and pollinators.